sudhamshapp/Jenkins-Zero-To-Hero/README.md

 Differences
-mvn clean install - if we wanna push enterprise archive, jar/war archive to the artifactory like nexus/jfrog. mvn clean package - if we don't have a plan to push on to the artifactory, in my case I don't wanna  the the artifact anywhere, I just wanna use in the docker image and publish onto the image repository like dockerhub/ecr mvn clean install or mvn clean package look for the pom.xml filepush pom.xml in a nutshell - is responsible for getting the dependencies runtime and building the application inside the target folder the artifact is stored
+mvn clean install - if we wanna push enterprise archive, jar/war archive to the artifactory like nexus/jfrog. mvn clean package - if we don't have a plan to push on to the artifactory, in my case I don't wanna push the artifact anywhere, I just wanna use in the docker image and publish onto the image repository like dockerhub/ecr mvn clean install or mvn clean package look for the pom.xml filepush pom.xml in a nutshell - is responsible for getting the dependencies runtime and building the application inside the target folder the artifact is stored